CitizensFoundation/policy-synth/agents/docs/src/policies/ranking/rankWebEvidence.md

 # RankWebEvidenceProcessor

-This class extends `BaseProlemSolvingAgent` to rank web evidence related to policy proposals.
+This class extends `BaseProblemSolvingAgent` to rank web evidence related to policy proposals.
 It utilizes a vector store to retrieve and update web pages with ranked evidence.

 ## Properties